MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/incremental-refresh-data-sources.md

    - **Define the "last updated" field**: This field will only display date/time attributes.
 Select an attribute that indicates when the records were last updated.
    - **Check for updates frequency**: Specify how often you want the system to check updates.

-1. Select **Save** to to finalize the creation of the data source.
+1. Select **Save** to complete the creation of the data source.
 The initial data refresh will be a full refresh.
 Afterwards, the incremental data refresh happens as configured in the previous step.